Skip to main content

 "Now you can."
 Sampoorna pushed the saree in her hand.
 "I will get changed, you take out the jewellery from that box, Didi."
 Bondita gestured at the box that was kept near the mirror.
 Sampoorna started walking towards it, but stopped, a little alarmed.
 She thought about her husband’s warning.
 They are the Malik.
 If we don't keep our distance, where will we go if we are in danger?
 The jewellery box was quite big.
 Sampoorna was curious.
 But she stopped herself.
 Her sister was now the eldest daughter-in-law of the Zamindar Bari.
 It was natural that she would have jewellery.
 Bondita was not as unfortunate as her.
 Bondita came out of the washroom, fixing the bottom of the saree.
 "Didi?
 Didn't you take out the jewellery?”

-"I don't understand what you should wear, you choose."
+"I don't understand what you should wear; you choose."
 She smiled.
 "Let me put on Kajal and Lali."

 "If I wear Lali, he will scold me, Didi, don't you remember the last time?"

 "Silly girl, you were young then.
 Today is a celebration at home.
 Why won't you dress up?"
 She did not listen to Bondita.
 She had grown up.
-She even wore the saree alone without help now.
+She even wears the saree alone without help now.
 Bondita looked at the clock and quickly started putting on the jewellery.
 Sampurna left her at the task.

 Aniruddha was irked with Somnath forcing him to go upstairs.
 As soon as he entered the room, his eyes fell upon Bondita.
 She was sitting on the corner of the bed, busy putting on her jewellery.
 Haath Phool, Mantasha, ring, Sitahar, she had them all taken out of the box.
 Aniruddha suddenly recognised the saree.
 He had bought the saree for the first time with great hesitation.
 It was Jethamoshai’s order.
 Or perhaps it was the regret of seeing Bondita cry for her mother on Mahalaya.
 Little Bondita found it difficult to handle the saree that day.
 After that, he never saw her wearing it.
 Observing his unmindful stare, Bondita looked up at him.
 "I put out your Punjabi."
 She tied the key to her saree and said, " Get ready.
 Come down quickly."
 Bondita eyed her husband in fear.
 What if he saw the colour on her lips and scolded her?
 But no words came out of Aniruddha's mouth.
 He just nodded at her.
 It was as if Aniruddha saw Bondita in a new way.
 Aniruddha felt uncomfortable with this realisation himself.
 His eyes kept hovering on her all evening.
 Once or twice, when eyes met, it made Aniruddha feel awkward.